ActivityWatch/activitywatch/docs/introduction.rst

 This is a significant problem, but the true reason that we decided to do something about it was that existing solutions were inadequate.
 They focused on short-term insight, a goal worthy in itself, but we also want long-term understanding.
-We made it `completely free and open source` so anyone can use, audit, improve and extend it.
+We made it completely free and open source so anyone can use, improve and extend it.

 Data philosophy